DoNaTeLo88/Owner-avatar-Code_Alpha_Intern_id_CA_MY3_4222/README.md

 ### 3. Introduction to Phishing – Presentation

 - **Objective:** Raise awareness about phishing techniques and train on identifying malicious emails and websites.
-- **Format:** PowerPoint presentation
 - **Key Topics Covered:**
   - Types of phishing attacks
   - Psychological triggers in phishing campaigns